-Assuming the Employer contributions are not less than the rates which I have recommended, I expect that on the assumptions, methods and asset values adopted in the valuation, that the Assets will remain sufficient to cover the value of these liabilities during the period up to 31 December 2025.
+Assuming the Employer contributions are not less than the rates which I have recommended, I expect that on the assumptions, methods and asset values adopted in the valuation, that the Assets will remain sufficient to cover the value of these liabilities during the period up to 1 July 2028.

-There is also a high degree of probability that the 16 pensions currently in payment (including the new pension effective from 30 October 2021) will be able to be paid as required under the Plan's governing rules during the period up to 31 December 2025.
-This statement has been made considering the Plan's earnings from the date of the regular annual actuarial investigation to 14 March 2022.
+There is also a high degree of probability that the sixteen pensions currently in payment and the one additional pension in relation to the new pensioner commencing payment effective 3 July 2023 will be able to be paid as required under the Plan's governing rules during the period up to 1 July 2028.
+This statement has been made considering the Plan's earnings from the date of the regular triennial actuarial investigation to 11 December 2023.
 This statement is made in accordance with Superannuation Prudential Standard (SPS) 160, SIS Regulation 9.31(1) and Professional Standard 410 issued by the Institute of Actuaries of Australia.